 When selected, if the image setting will cause an increase in file size, the optimization for that image is skipped.

-To ensure an exact match to the source document, it’s a good idea to embed all fonts used in the document.
-If you don’t need an exact match and you prefer a smaller file, you can choose not to embed fonts for roman text and East Asian text (Traditional Chinese, Simplified Chinese, Korean, and Japanese).
-Text in these languages is replaced with a substitution font when viewed on a system that does not have the original fonts.
-The Fonts panel of the PDF Optimizer contains two lists for fonts: fonts that are available for unembedding, and fonts to unembed.
-Certain fonts aren’t available for unembedding and don’t appear in the Fonts panel.
-To unembed fonts in a document, select one or more fonts in the Embedded Fonts list, and click the Unembed button.
+To ensure an exact match to the source document, embed all fonts used.
+If you don’t require an exact match and prefer a smaller file, skip embedding fonts for Roman and East Asian text (Traditional Chinese, Simplified Chinese, Korean, and Japanese).
+Text in these languages is replaced with a substitution font when viewed on a system without original fonts.
+The Fonts panel of the PDF Optimizer contains two lists for fonts: fonts that are available for unembedding and fonts to unembed.
+Specific fonts aren’t available for unembedding and don’t appear in the Fonts panel.
+Select one or more fonts in a document in the Embedded Fonts list and select the Unembed button to unembed fonts in a document.
 If you don’t want to embed subsets of the embedded fonts, deselect Subset All Embedded Fonts.
-To prevent unembedding for all fonts in the document, select Do Not Unembed Any Font.
+Select Do Not Unembed Any Font to prevent unembedding for all fonts in the document.

-If your PDF includes artwork that contains transparency, you can use presets in the Transparency panel of PDF Optimizer to flatten transparency and reduce file size.
+If your PDF includes artwork with transparency, use presets in the Transparency panel of PDF Optimizer to flatten transparency and reduce file size.
 (Flattening incorporates transparency into corresponding artwork by sectioning it into vector-based areas and rasterized areas.)
 PDF Optimizer applies transparency options to all pages in the document before applying other optimization options.

-If you select the Acrobat 4.0 And Later compatibility setting, the Transparency panel is enabled and all transparency in the file is flattened during optimization.
-This ensures compatibility with Acrobat 4.0 and earlier, which doesn’t support transparency.
+If you select the Acrobat 4.0 And Later compatibility setting, the Transparency panel is enabled, and all transparency in the file is flattened during optimization.
+It ensures compatibility with Acrobat 4.0 and earlier, which doesn’t support transparency.

 When you create flattening presets, they appear with the default presets in the Transparency panel.